SPADE-IITJ/spade-iitj.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Department of Computer Science Engineering, IIT Jodhpur](http://cse.iitj.ac.in/).
-Te main research focus of the group is in computing systems specifically targeted for next generation of artificial intelligence, Internet of Things, networks, and communications.
-A core tenet of the lab is in pursuing inter-disciplinary work that bridges different application areas, engineering, and theory.
-Additionaly we aim at performing translational work that can lead to development of products and prototypes with potential impact on the general mass, from the aspects of security, privacy, wellness, and quality of life.
+We are a dynamic research group within the [Department of Computer Science Engineering, IIT Jodhpur](http://cse.iitj.ac.in/), advancing the frontiers of computing systems and computational sciences.
+Our work is focused on solving challenging problems in high-performance computing, data analytics, and computer architecture, with applications spanning life sciences, complex networks, and pervasive data analysis.

+A key tenet of our lab is pursuing interdisciplinary research, bridging computational sciences with life sciences and medical technologies, while driving innovation in hardware and software systems.
+We are committed to performing translational work that leads to impactful prototypes and solutions, addressing critical challenges in security, wellness, and quality of life.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->